ComposableFi/composable/book/src/parachains/composable/LAYR-tokenomics.md

 **Polkadot vault strategy**: 5% (or 5,000,000 LAYR) of the total token supply will be rewarded to participants in our Polkadot vault strategy.
 50% of this (2,500,000 LAYR) will be released at TGE, with the remaining distributed over six months.

-*All terms related to token allocations are subject to change.
+**All terms related to token allocations are subject to change.
+Legal disclosures apply**